noahj98/SnakeGame/README.md

 - Java 10

 #### Known bugs:
-- Pressing two keys *very* quickly sometimes only registers the first key.
+- Pressing multiple keys in the same frame can cause unexpected behavior.
 Indeed, this is a feature.
 - White barriers appear during gameplay.
 It is possible for the red food to get trapped behind barriers.
 Again, intended behavior.
-- Snake is just off-center when drawn.
+- Snake dots are *just* off-center when drawn.
 Or the barriers/food are.
 Either way, it is no big deal.